U.S. rivers getting saltier, drinking water at risk: study

 “Until now we didn’t fully appreciate the role that different salts play in altering the pH of streams and rivers of our country,” said Sujay Kaushal, a University of Maryland geologist and the lead scientist of the study, published in the early edition of the Proceedings of the National Academy of Sciences.
 The study also looked at waterways in southern Canada.

-Increased alkalization of waterways, which Kaushal calls “rivers on Rolaids,” was a factor in the lead poisoning crisis in Detroit, in which children were found with high levels of the heavy metal that harms nervous systems in their blood.
+Increased salt levels of waterways was a factor in the lead poisoning crisis in Detroit, in which children were found with high levels of the heavy metal that harms nervous systems in their blood.

 The study found that 66 percent of stream and river sites have become more alkaline over the last 50 years.
 Alkaline water can also cause excessive scaling on the insides of water pipes.
 Some scaling is desirable as it protects metals from leaching from the pipe, but too much can constrict or block pipes.